Part 2: Perfect Sticky Label Needs

 An automated labeling machine rolls labels onto a container.
 The label first makes contact with the container and then the rest of the label uses the container’s inertia from the point of contact to apply the remaining material.
 Creating intricately shaped labels with multiple initial points of contact can introduce challenges.
 Design your label to have a single, initial point of contact to achieve great results.

 Example: The label to the left will be applied with the left-side top and bottom of the crescent contacting the container at nearly the same time.
 If the container sits even at a slight angle when the label is applied, you could have a situation where the top of the crescent is applied first and then the bottom.
 When the rest of the label material is pulled onto the container the top contact point will pull more material over more time than the bottom contact point.
 Consequently, a wrinkle will form towards the bottom of the label.
 However, this becomes less likely if the label were applied from the right-side first, since there’s only one, large, initial point of contact.

-Like Scotch Tape, the length of the label can be variable, but the height/width is limited to 7 inches.
-Without this limitation it becomes difficult to guarantee proper application of a label to the personal care product.
+However, the height/width of the label is limited to 7 inches.
+This limits how much of the height of the labeling area a label can cover, and without this limitation it becomes difficult to guarantee the proper application of a label to the container.

-There are a variety of ways to do automated labeling.
-At BPI Labs, we can offer the following four.
+At BPI Labs, we can offer the following four labeling services.

-It’s a single label that wraps around a container.
-One of the more common labels.
+- Wrap-Around: It’s a single label that wraps around a container.

-A single label applied to the top of a jar or canister.
-Must have a flat top as a lid.
+- Spot: A single label applied to the top of a jar or canister.
+You must have a flat top for a lid.

-A label shaped slightly like a smile to apply levelly on containers that have a bottom to top taper, or vice versa
+- Cylinder: A label shaped slightly like a smile so that it will apply levelly on containers that have a bottom to top taper, or vice versa.

 Here are some related guides and posts that you might enjoy next.